Traveling to Athens? Consider taking an Athens food tour: it's an appetizing way to get to know more about the culture and history of the city.

 I met my guide, Elena, at Syntagma Square.
 This is the heart of the city, surrounded by Parliament, the city's main shopping streets, and plenty of cafes and restaurants.

 Elena described how Greeks traditionally eat breakfast between 8 and 9am.
-Then they go to work and because breaks aren’t regulated, they will often have lunch between 3 to 5pm.
-Dinner is usually enjoyed late, between 9 and 10pm.
+Then they go to work and, because work breaks aren't regulated, they will often have lunch between 3 to 5pm.
+Because of this, dinner is usually enjoyed late, between 9 and 10pm.

 First Bite: Koulouri